Last Updated: February 09, 2023

 3.4 Use of Personal Information for Business Purposes or Commercial Purposes

-We may use or disclose Personal Information we collect for “business purposes” or “commercial purposes” (as defined under the CCPA), which may include the following examples.
-The examples provided are illustrative and not intended to be exhaustive.
+We may use, sell, share, or disclose Personal Information we collect for “business purposes” or “commercial purposes” (as defined under the CCPA), which may include the following examples.

 (a) Auditing Interactions with Consumers.
 For example: monitoring traffic to our Websites, counting ad impressions, and auditing legal and regulatory compliance.

-(b) Security.
+(b) Security and Legal Compliance.
 For example, maintaining the safety, security, and integrity of our Website, products and Services, databases and other technology assets and our business, including preventing fraud, detecting security breaches and prosecuting violators, and responding to law enforcement requests and meeting requirements of applicable law, court order, or governmental regulations.

 (c) Debugging/Repair.
 For example, identifying and repairing errors in our Websites’ functionality.